 His first Liverpool goal came against Chelsea in November 2014, and he continued to make key contributions throughout his maiden campaign on Merseyside.

-The arrival of Jürgen Klopp at Anfield only heightened the German's standing within the squad, and he played a huge role in the Reds reaching two cup finals in 2015-16.
+The arrival of Jürgen Klopp at Anfield only heightened the German's standing within the squad, and he played a huge role in the Reds reaching the finals of both the Europa League and League Cup in 2015-16.

 Can is now a regular in his preferred midfield role for the Reds, and will hope to continue establishing himself as a force in that position during Klopp's first full season in charge.